This generation expects more from Seventh Generation

 The legislation would reform the Toxic Substances Control Act (TSCA), which desperately needs changes but not the ones Seventh Generation is advocating.
 To date, TSCA has been woefully inadequate in protecting the public from dangerous chemicals, largely because it relies heavily on the results of inconclusive animal tests.
 For the past several decades, the Environmental Protection Agency has been able to regulate only a handful of dangerous chemicals and to ban even fewer of them under TSCA.
 We agree with Seventh Generation that reform is necessary, but modernizing TSCA must also mean modernizing the testing methods that are used.

 For the past 15 years, PETA's Regulatory Testing Division, with more scientists and toxicology experts than any other animal protection organization, has worked hard to reform the way in which chemicals are tested.
+As a government safety and health expert before coming to PETA, I saw firsthand how questionable animal test results lead not only to more animal tests, but to the continued marketing of dangerous substances.

 For example, while workers were dying of chromium and benzene poisoning and whole populations were affected by arsenic in drinking water, animals in laboratories failed to show the same effects, so protective regulations were delayed.
 Animal research was even used by the tobacco industry for decades to question the negative health effects suffered by humans and delay the now-accepted link between smoking and cancer.
 More recently, federal agencies have been unable to decide if and how to regulate BPA and phthalates because the animal test results are so contradictory.